 Pavilion for Teaching

 To make up for the loss of classroom space, a two-level temporary pavilion building will be erected directly outside the main entrance to Campus Borlänge.
 This building will extend towards the area of campus that currently houses Komvux: please see the diagram.

 This will serve to fully replace the vacated classrooms and teaching areas, such as network labs, computer labs and classrooms for groups of 30 to 45.
-Several rooms will also be larger than those currently in use.
+Several rooms will also be larger than those being used at present.
 Bookable in TimeEdit, they will be equipped to the same standard as current classrooms so that hybrid teaching is possible.

 The pavilion will be ready for use by the autumn semester.